josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 Turns out: the scale at which Svelte's advantages disappear is actually unrealistically high for just about any application.

 If you'd like more detail, you can read this [comparison of React and Svelte bundle scaling](https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md), or [this similar comparison](https://svelte-scaling.acmion.com/).
 But to summarize both: Svelte's advantage disappears somewhere around 150 kB of components loaded onto the page.
-That _sounds_ small, but components are tiny; it would actually take a pretty massive number (or extremely high complexity) to get to that point.
+That doesn't _sound_ like a lot, but components are tiny; it would actually take a pretty massive number (or extremely high complexity) to get to that point.
 Many components aren't even 1 kB.
+(In fact, speed tests have dinged me for not g-zipping components, since Netlify doesn't automatically gzip any components that are less than 1 kB in size, as the gains are too tiny to bother with.)

-Granted, this is a small personal site and not a production app, but I'm barely 20% of the way to that scale.
-I can't even fathom how I'd make a page large and complex enough to approach that number.
+For comparison's sake: [I recently rewrote this site in SvelteKit](/blog/faster-sites-more-fun-sveltekit/).
+Granted, it's still a small personal site and not a production app, but I'm _barely_ 20% of the way to that scale.
+My largest and most complex component--the `__layout.svelte` file, which has 17 imports--is only 12 kB.
+None of my other components are even 3 kB.
+So it's tough to fathom how I'd make a page large and complex enough to approach the ~150 kB vertex, given I'm orders of magnitude below that right now.

 And let's not forget: that's the scale at which you're on _even ground_ with React.
 You'd _still_ have to go significantly larger than _that_ before there would be any meaningful difference between the two.

-_Plus_, this whole discussion focuses on how things are in this moment, not on future upside.
+_Plus_, this whole discussion focuses on how things are right now, in this moment, and not on future upside.
 Will React get smaller and faster in the future?
 Probably; it's supported by a large and talented team.
 But it's also benefitted from nearly a decade of optimization already; there may not be a lot left to squeeze out of it at this point.

 On the other hand, Svelte is comparably young.
 If I'm betting on which framework will improve more in the future _relative to its current position_, I'm backing Svelte, no question.